Simba Telecom

-SIMBA Telecom Pte Ltd, formerly known as TPG Singapore, is a Singaporean telecommunications company and one of four major telecommunication company operating in the country.
+SIMBA Telecom Pte Ltd, formerly known as TPG Singapore, is a Singaporean telecommunications company and one of four major telecommunication companies operating in the country.

 TPG Singapore was founded in 2016 by Australian businessman David Teoh after winning an auction from Infocomm Media Development Authority (IMDA) for its airwaves rights.
 It was a subsidiary of TPG Telecom Australia, an Australian telecommunications company founded by Teoh.

 In 2020, the merger of TPG Australia with Vodafone Hutchison Australia to form TPG Telecom resulted in TPG Singapore splitting up from its Australian counterpart.
 As a result, TPG Singapore operated under the newly established and Australian-listed Tuas Ltd, also founded by Teoh, independently of the merged TPG Telecom entity.
 In 2022, TPG Singapore was rebranded to SIMBA Telecom after the usage rights to TPG brand expired.

 History

 2016–2019: Founding as TPG Singapore

 On 14 December 2016, it was announced that TPG had secured the fourth telecommunications license in Singapore for S$105 million (A$122 million).
 The reserve price was only S$35 million, and TPG Singapore paid three times the minimum that was asked for by the Singapore authorities.

 They were provisionally allocated 60 MHz of spectrum made available in the New Entrant Spectrum Auction (NESA), with spectrum rights that commenced in April 2017.
 TPG was also expected to provide street level coverage nationwide within 18 months of the start date.

 On 21 December 2018, a call for 20,000 participants in a year-long trial was put out, with another call for participants made in March 2019 while delaying the launch of the network to 2020.

 For voice communications, it makes use of Voice over LTE technology which saw subscribers have initial troubles setting up during the trial rollout at the start of 2019 as existing phones did not contain the configuration profile required for the VoLTE functionality to work.
 These was largely resolved when the major brands added the configuration profile into their operating systems, with Apple adding the profile only in September 2019.

 In July 2019, a study by Opensignal found that TPG Singapore had slower network speeds and poorer connectivity than the established rival telcos.